metinucar/toolbox/lists/awesome-frontend.md

 - [Konami code](https://github.com/tommcfarlin/konami-code) - Using the Konami code, easily configure and Easter Egg for your page or any element on the page
 - [accounting.js](http://openexchangerates.github.io/accounting.js/) - Number, money and currency formatting
 - [keymaster](https://github.com/madrobby/keymaster) - Simple key listener
+- [YMNNJQ](http://youmightnotneedjquery.com/) - See jQuery functions in natural JS.
+No libraries.

 ### Icons
 - [fontastic](http://fontastic.me/) - Icon and svg fonts